At the Inspiring Travel Company, we know Barbados like the back of our hand.

 1. Swim with giant turtles in the Caribbean Sea

-The clarity and calm of the waters here make them perfect for snorkelling and an encounter with leatherback and hawksbill sea turtles that live just off the shore is a ‘must’.
+The clarity and calm of the waters here make them perfect for snorkelling and an encounter with leatherback and hawksbill sea turtles that live just off the shore is a ‘must do’ experience.
 Almost every west coast hotel will offer a trip out to see the turtles, alongside many complimentary watersports and snorkelling equipment too.
-At Fairmont Royal Pavilion, the kids’ club offers a ‘snorkelling with turtles’ activity which includes information on their protection.

 2. See the north and east coast